-- 5.1 The Borough Council (TVBC) adopted its Local Plan Test Valley Borough Revised Local Plan DPD -2011 - 2029 (TVBRLP) on 27th January 2016, and this contains planning policies and proposals that are helping to shape the strategy and policies of the CNP - the paragraphs below refer. - 5.2 The National Planning Policy Framework (NPPF) published by the Government in 2018 is also an important guide in the preparation of local plans and neighbourhood plans, and the CNP must demonstrate that it is consistent with the provisions of the NPPF. - 5.3 The CNP must be in general conformity with the strategic policies of the development plan as required by the 2012 Neighbourhood Plan Regulations.
+- 5.1 The Borough Council (TVBC) adopted its Local Plan Test Valley Borough Revised Local Plan 2011 2029 (TVBRLP) on 27th January 2016, and this contains planning policies and proposals that are helping to shape the strategy and policies of the CNP the paragraphs below refer. - 5.2 The National Planning Policy Framework (NPPF) published by the Government in 2018 is also an important guide in the preparation of local plans and neighbourhood plans, and the CNP must demonstrate that it has regard to the provisions of the NPPF. - 5.3 The CNP must be in general conformity with the strategic policies of the development plan as required by the 2012 Neighbourhood Plan Regulations.
 Putting this in a local context, TVBRLP contains the strategic policies with which the CNP should conform.

-Test Valley Borough Revised Local Plan DPD - 2011 - 2029
+Test Valley Borough Revised Local Plan - 2011 - 2029

-- 5.4 TVBRLP was adopted by TVBC in January 2016 and while due regard has been given to all policies, those strategic policies considered most relevant to the CNP include the following:
+- 5.4 Due regard has been given to all TVBRLP policies.
+Those strategic policies considered most relevant to the CNP include the following:

 - a.
 Policy SD1: Presumption in Favour of Sustainable Development

 - b.
 Policy COM1: Housing Provision 2011 2029

 - c.
 Policy COM2: Settlement Hierarchy

 - d.
 Policy COM7: Affordable Housing

 - e.
 Policy COM8: Rural Exception Affordable Housing

 - f.
 Policy COM14: Community Services & Facilities

 - g.
 Policy COM15: Infrastructure

 - h.
 Policy LE10: Retention of employment land and strategic employment sites

 - i.
 Policy E1: High Quality Development in the Borough

 - j.
 Policy E2: Protect, Conserve and Enhance the Landscape Character of the Borough

 - k.
 Policy E3: Local Gap

 - I. Policy E5: Biodiversity

 - m.
 Policy E6: Green Infrastructure

 - n.
 Policy E7: Water Management

 - o.
 Policy E9: Heritage

 - p.
 Policy LHW1: Public Open Space

 - q.
 Policy T1: Managing Movement

 - r.
 Policy T2: Parking Standard